Adoptions With Love Blog

 • Parenthood

-If you choose to move forward with abortion, there are many organizations that can help:
+If you choose to move forward with abortion, and cannot obtain a legal abortion in Georgia, there are many organizations that can help you travel to another state for the procedure:

 These sites offer expectant parents’ resources for abortion support – including transportation, financial assistance, and arranging for an appointment with a qualified health professional in another state.